 § 404.
-Definitions
+Definitions.

-(a) "Adverse Action" means an action taken to try to keep an individual from opposing a discriminatory practice or from participating in an employment discrimination proceeding.
-Adverse actions include termination, refusal to hire, denial of promotion, threats, unjustified negative evaluations, unjustified negative references, increased surveillance or any other action, such as assault
+- (a) "Adverse Action" means an action taken to try to keep an individual from opposing a discriminatory practice or from participating in an employment discrimination proceeding.
+Adverse actions include termination, refusal to hire, denial of promotion, threats, unjustified negative evaluations, unjustified negative references, increased surveillance or any other action, such as assault or unfounded civil or criminal charge, that are likely to deter reasonable people from pursuing their rights. - (b) "Band" means the Mille Lacs Band of Ojibwe, a federally recognized Indian tribe, and includes the Band's government (including all branches, departments and agencies thereof) and all Band-owned entities while they are engaged in commercial or economic activities on behalf of the Band within the Band's Reservation. - (c) "Commission" or "TERO Commission" means the Commissioner of the Tribal Employee Rights Office. - (d) A "Conflict of Interest" occurs when a TERO Commission member is in a position to influence a decision that may result in a personal gain for that member or for a member of his or her Immediate Family. - (e) "Core Crew" means regular, permanent employees in supervisory or other key positions where an employer would face serious financial loss if the positions were filled by persons who had not previously worked for that employer. - (f) "Covered Employer" means the Band and any entity, company, contractor, subcontractor, corporation or other business doing business with the Band (including subcontractors of persons or entities contracting with the Band) within the Band's Reservation that employs for wages or other remuneration two (2) or more employees.

-- or unfounded civil or criminal charge, that are likely to deter reasonable people from pursuing their rights. - (b) "Band" means the Mille Lacs Band of Ojibwe, a federally recognized Indian tribe, and includes the Band's government (including all branches, departments and agencies thereof) and all Band-owned entities while they are engaged in commercial or economic activities on behalf of the Band within the Band's Reservation. - (c) "Board" means the Administration Policy Board established in 4 MLBSA § 8. - (d) "Chief Executive" means the Chief Executive of the Band. - (e) A "Conflict of Interest" occurs when a Board member is in a position to influence a decision that may result in a personal gain for that member or for a member of his or her Immediate Family. - (f) "Core Crew" means regular, permanent employees in supervisory or other key positions where an employer would face serious financial loss if the positions were filled by persons who had not previously worked for that employer. - (g) "Covered Employer" means the Band and any entity, company, contractor, sub-contractor, corporation or other business doing business with the Band (including subcontractors of persons or entities contracting with the Band) within the Band's Reservation that employs for wages or other remuneration two (2) or more employees. - (h) "Days" means calendar days, including holidays and weekends, unless otherwise indicated. - (i) "Director" means the director of the Band's Tribal Employment Rights Office. - (j) "Disability" means, with respect to an individual: - (1) a physical or mental impairment that substantially limits one or more major life activities of such individual; - (2) a record of such an impairment; or - (3) being regarded as having such an impairment.
+- (g) "Days" means calendar days, including holidays and weekends, unless otherwise indicated. - (h) "Director" means the director of the Band's Tribal Employment Rights Office. - (i) "Disability" means, with respect to an individual: - (1) a physical or mental impairment that substantially limits one or more major life activities of such individual; - (2) a record of such an impairment; or - (3) being regarded as having such an impairment.

 An impairment does not have to be permanent to rise to the level of a disability.
-Temporary impairments that take significantly longer than normal
+Temporary impairments that take significantly longer than normal to heal, long-term impairments, or potentially long-term impairments of indefinite duration may be disabilities if they are severe.

-- to heal, long-term impairments, or potentially long-term impairments of indefinite duration may be disabilities if they are severe. - (k) "EEOC" means the federal Equal Employment Opportunity Commission. - (l) "Immediate Family" includes a person's spouse, a person's biological or adopted child, a member of a person's household, and a person's mother, father, sister, and brother. - (m) "Indian" means a member of a federally recognized Indian tribe. - (n) "Indian Certified Entity" means an entity, certified by the Board, in which fifty-one percent (51%) or more of the ownership interests are held by one or more Indians and in which daily management and control is provided by one of more Indians - (o) "Reservation" means all lands within the exterior boundaries of the Mille Lacs Indian Reservation as established by the Treaty of 1855, 10 Stat.
-1165, all lands held in trust by the United States for the benefit of the Minnesota Chippewa Tribe, the Band or individual members of the Band, which are subject to the jurisdiction of the Band, and all lands owned by the Band which are located within one of the districts designated in 2 MLBSA § 11. - (p) "TERO" means the Band's Tribal Employment Rights Office established by this Chapter.
+- (j) "EEOC" means the federal Equal Employment Opportunity Commission. - (k) "Elected Officials" means the Mille Lacs Band Chief Executive, Secretary-Treasurer, and District Representatives. - (l) "Immediate Family" includes a person's spouse, a person's biological or adopted child, a member of a person's household, and a person's mother, father, sister, and brother. - (m) "Indian" means a member of a federally recognized Indian tribe. - (n) "Indian Certified Entity" means an entity, certified by the Board, in which fifty-one percent (51%) or more of the ownership interests are held by one or more Indians and in which daily management and control is provided by one of more Indians. - (o) "Reservation" means all lands within the exterior boundaries of the Mille Lacs Indian Reservation as established by the Treaty of 1855, 10 Stat.
+1165, all lands held in trust by the United States for the benefit of the Minnesota Chippewa Tribe, the Band or individual members of the Band, which are subject to the jurisdiction of the Band, and all lands owned by the Band which are located within one of the districts designated in 2 MLBS § 11. - (p) "TERO" means the Band's Tribal Employment Rights Office established by this Chapter.